JamDevCore/simple-react-alert/README.md

 <Alert successColor: '#ffffff' />
 ````

- This property accept hex colors, and will default back to the original if presented with an incorrect value type;
+ This property accepts hex colors, and will default back to the original if presented with an incorrect value type;

 [build-badge]: https://img.shields.io/travis/user/repo/master.png?style=flat-square
 [build]: https://travis-ci.org/user/repo